samuelim01/tp/docs/UserGuide.md

 Expected behaviour upon failure:
 - As `NAME` is a compulsory parameter for vendors, not providing this parameter would result in the error message “Invalid command format!” followed by instruction on guest add usage.
 - Providing invalid values for parameters with input restrictions will also trigger error messages.
-Refer to the [Appendix](#10-appendix-acceptable-values-for-parameters) for details on acceptable values for each parameter.

 --------------------------------------------------------------------------------------------------------------------